Master's Program in Jewish Studies

 FLAS Fellowships are available for students entering in the fall.
 If you are applying for the FLAS Fellowship you must submit your admission application, including the FLAS essay by the fellowship application.

-The Assistant Director assists students in course registration, requirements, and completion of the degree.
+The Academic Advisor assists students in course registration, requirements, and completion of the degree.

 Pre-approved Course Lists are listed among the Academic Policies page.